SHAPE FOR CHANGE MANAGEMENT

 1

 Skip the forms.
-Capture records from site chats.
+Capture field records from chats.

-Your site teams communicate, raise issues, and log progress through a simple messaging app.
+Your field teams communicate, raise issues, and log progress through a simple messaging app.
 All conversations, photos, issues, and progress updates automatically get structured into your project records.

 See who’s logging quality records and who isn’t